-- Raise the front wheel off the ground.
-(See page 7-28.)
+- Place a stand under the engine to raise the front wheel off the ground.
+(See page 7-27 for more information.)
 WARNING!
 To avoid injury, securely support the vehicle so there is no danger of it falling over.
-[EWA10752] - Hold the lower ends of the front fork legs and try to move them forward and backward.
+[EWA10751] - Hold the lower ends of the front fork legs and try to move them forward and backward.
 If any free play can be felt, have a Yamaha dealer check or repair the steering.